 - The six-inch round LED downlights disperse in broad patterns to fill a space.
 Pendants create a focal point for task lighting.
 Lamps add individual style and shine light closer to you.

-- In the main bedroom, we bent the rules and chose pendant lights for bedside lamps.
+For the main bedroom lighting, we bent the rules and chose pendant lights for bedside lamps.
 These rustic pendant lights from Kichler enhanced the northern Wisconsin vibe.